 - Protect the basket in fast-break situations.

 Divide your squad into two equal teams (teams A and B as shown in the Diagram).
 One team should be positioned on a sideline, while the other team lines up downcourt on the opposite sideline.

-Three offensive players from Team A line up at halfcourt, with the middle player holding a ball.
-On the coach's whistle, Team A attempts to score on Team B in a 3-on-2 attacking situation.
-Team B starts with two players defensively, one at the foul line and the other in the lane, positioned in front of the basket.
+DIAGRAM: 3-on-2 full-court drill.
+Three offensive players from Team A line up at half-court, with the middle player holding a ball.
+On the coach’s whistle, Team A attempts to score on Team B in a 3-on-2 attacking situation.
+Team B starts with two players defensively — one at the foul line, and the other in the lane positioned in front of the basket.

-If the offense (Team A) scores, they immediately full-court press and look to double-team everything they can in the backcourt.
+If the offense (Team A) scores, it immediately goes into full-court press and looks to double-team everything it can in the backcourt.
 Meanwhile, two new defenders for Team A set up in the front court (one defender at the foul line and the other in front of the basket) and prepare to defend the basket.

-Team B is now on offense and tries to break Team A's full-court press.
-If Team A steals the ball, they try to score again on their end.
-If Team B breaks the press and the ball passes halfcourt, the pressing defenders on Team A sprint off the court and return to their sideline.
+Team B is now on offense and tries to break Team A’s full-court press.
+If Team A steals the ball, it tries to score again on its end.
+If Team B breaks the press and the ball passes half-court, the pressing defenders on Team A sprint off the court and return to their sideline.

-Games are played to 8 points with the losing team doing pushups or sprints.
+Games are played to eight points, with the losing team doing pushups or sprints.
 This drill is fast paced, aggressive and your players will love it!